ujjwalguptaofficial/fortjs-doc/docs/controller.md

 # Controller

-A Controller is a class which contains methods to be used as end points.
-You can consider it like a section or area where different resource & services are available.
+A Controller is a class which contains methods to be used as end points or routes.
+You can consider it like a section where different resource and services are available.

-e.g - A Fort may have sections - WeaponSection, LibrarySection, MeetingSection etc.

-Now consider a real world application created for university may have sections - StudentSection, TeacherSection, LibrarySection etc.
+e.g - A real world application created for university may have sections - StudentSection, TeacherSection, LibrarySection etc.

 A controller has following members -